2025–26 Wellington Phoenix FC season: Australia Cup

 The round of 32 Australia Cup draw took place on 26 June 2025, with the Phoenix drawing A-League Men rivals Perth Glory.
 The draw for the round of 16 and subsequent rounds took place on 30 July 2025.
+This was the last time Wellington Phoenix participated in the Australia Cup, as New Zealand-based teams were omitted from the 2026 edition onwards.